aakhila2/CryptoHive_P2PChatApplication/README.md

 - All the connected peers will receive the message and disconnecting with peer1 message will be shown in their terminals.

+## Bonus Implementation

+1. Connected with other devices.
+2. Display of the chat of each peer is available through option 4.
+3. Implemented a functionality which reconnects with all the previously connected peers. (screenshot of implementation attached)

-All these operations are demonstarted and the corresponding screenshots are available in the **Screenshots** floder.
+All the described operations are demonstarted and the corresponding screenshots are available in the **Screenshots** floder.